-More arrests in Fete shooting
+More arrests in Fete shooting, firearm recovered

 Two more suspects have been arrested in connection with Saturday’s shooting outside Fete nightclub.

-Police this morning raided a West Bay residence and arrested a teenaged man and a woman.
-Police have now taken a total of four people into custody in connection with the incident where a man was shot in the torso and another man was pistol whipped outside the seven mile strip club.
+Police Friday morning (10 February) raided a West Bay residence and arrested a teenaged man and a woman after recovering a firearm.
+It marks the fourth gun police have recovered in Cayman this year.

+Police have now taken a total of four people into custody in connection with the incident where a man was shot in the torso and another man was pistol whipped outside the Seven Mile strip club.
 The police operation took place at a residence on Birch Tree Hill Road.
 A 19-year-old man and 24-year-old woman were taken into custody on suspicion of attempted murder and possession of an unlicensed firearm.

 A 20-year-old Jamaican man also was arrested at the residence on suspicion of possession of an illegal firearm, but his arrest is not believed to be linked to the shooting.